 In his fourth title defense, Tyson dismantles Buster Mathis, flooring him twice in the fourth round before stopping him in the fifth.

 Tyson wins TKO 5 (Retains WBA heavyweight Championship)

-Tyson defends the WBA heavyweight championship for the 5th time with dominant victory over Zora Folley.
-Folley is down 4 times in the fight before the referee stops it in round 7.
+Tyson defends the WBA heavyweight championship for the 5th time with a dominant victory over Zora Folley.
+Folley is down four times in the fight before the referee stops it in round 7.
 Tyson’s record now stands at 39-0, 35 KOs.

 Tyson wins TKO 7 (Retains WBA heavyweight Championship)

 Mike Tyson signs to face New York State Athletic Commission heavyweight champion, Joe Frazier in a unification match.
 This is one of the most anticipated matchups in heavyweight boxing history.